jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ## 1) Project Overview & Architecture
 Here is why I selected each component in the pipeline:
 - **Oracle database (Data Source)** - many enterprise systems, including legacy systems, run on Oracle.
 The goal is to move data from these systems into Snowflake for efficient analysis and reporting.
 - **Fivetran (ELT Tool)** - a managed cloud ELT service that is easy to configure.
-Fivetran support CDC (Continuous Data Capture) for Oracle databases, enabling real-time replication of database changes into Snowflake.
+Fivetran supports CDC (Continuous Data Capture) for Oracle databases, enabling real-time replication of database changes into Snowflake.
 - **Snowflake (Data Warehouse)** - a modern, managed cloud data warehouse designed for analytics.
 I explore its reporting capabilities by generating a Word (.docx) report in Python within a Snowflake Notebook and storing it in an internal stage for easy access.

 Additionally, I provisioned the Oracle database in AWS using Amazon RDS to gain hands-on experience with cloud infrastructure, including server provisioning, networking configuration, and SSH authentication.